Doctor Who: The Lost Stories (Untitled Stories)

 (untitled) The First Doctor

 Writer: John Lucarotti Notes: On February 26th, 1965, Lucarotti agreed to develop an idea for an historical story set in India.
 On March 22nd, he discussed the project with former Doctor Who director Waris Hussein, who indicated that such a story would probably have to be set within the past couple of centuries, and suggested the 1857 Indian Mutiny as a possibility.
-Lucarotti was keen on the idea, but story editor Dennis Spooner informed him that a new policy forbade historicals set after 1600.
+Lucarotti was keen on the idea, but it ran afoul of a policy which precluded historicals set between the sixteenth and nineteenth centuries, since this was a time period that commonly featured in the BBC's Sunday night classic serials.
 Spooner tried unsuccessfully to obtain an exemption; Lucarotti would ultimately write The Massacre Of St Bartholomew's Eve instead.

 Characters: The First Doctor, Ian, Barbara, Vicki